ssidhu1994/Active-Directory-Home-Lab/README.md

 <h1>Active Directory Domain Services</h1>

 <h2>Description</h2>
-In this lab, we are going to walk through how to create an active directory lab environment using Oracle Virtual Box.
-Configuring and running this lab will help develop our understanding of how active directory and Windows networking work.
+We will walk through the process of creating an Active Directory environment using Oracle VirtualBox.
+Configuring and running this setup will enhance our understanding of how Active Directory and Windows networking work.
 <br />

-<h2>Lab Overview</h2>
+<h2>Overview</h2>

 1. <b>Download and install Oracle VirtualBox.</b>
 2. <b>Download the Windows 10 and Windows Server 2019 ISO files.</b>